Though the recovery community is vast, we are all loosely connected by the journey and the common desire for a better life.

-That stressful event or events that spur sobriety can be either positive or negative, eustress or distress respectively.
+The stressful event or events that spur sobriety can be either positive or negative, eustress or distress respectively.
 Perhaps some of the most impactful distress is the death of a loved one or friend from alcoholism or an alcohol-related death.
 In these and other situations of distress a person may having a hard time staying on the recovery track because they haven’t spent adequate time building coping skills.
 Eustress is positive stress like a new job or getting married.
 Sure the situation may be demanding but the outcome is usually more exciting than it is distressing.

 Arguably the most life-changing form of (hopefully) eustress is a pregnancy.
-It’s been said on countless occasions, and in several facets that becoming a mother or a father changes your life, and that change is irrevocable.
+It’s been said on countless occasions, and in several ways that becoming a mother or a father changes your life, and that change is irrevocable.